Vietnam.vn - Nền tảng quảng bá Việt Nam

 Main activities within the framework of the event include:

-1. Product exhibition: An opportunity for businesses to display, introduce and promote halal certified products.
+1. Product exhibition: An opportunity for businesses to display, introduce and promote halal-certified products.

-2. Conference/workshop: A place for representatives of businesses, associations and managers to exchange, introduce and evaluate the potential and development trends of global halal products and services.
+2. Conference/Workshop: A place for representatives of businesses, associations and managers to exchange, introduce and evaluate the potential and development trends of global halal products and services.

 4. Fashion Show: A place to showcase current and upcoming fashion trends for the Philippine and world markets.

-This is an event that brings together many halal industries/sectors, including food and beverage, pharmaceuticals and dietary supplements, banking and financial services, e-commerce and digital economy services, halal certification and franchising, tourism, fashion and beauty products, and logistics services.
+This is an event that brings together many halal industries/sectors, including food and beverages, pharmaceuticals and dietary supplements, banking and financial services, e-commerce and digital economy services, halal certification and franchising, tourism, fashion and beauty products, and logistics services.

-The Philippines Halal Fair will be an opportunity for businesses to not only access the Philippine halal market but also the global halal market because the Organizing Committee plans to invite many buyers, representatives of supermarket systems, and large halal product supply systems in the world to attend the event.
+The Halal Philippines Fair will be an opportunity for businesses to access not only the Philippine halal market but also the global halal market because the Organizing Committee plans to invite many buyers, representatives of supermarket systems, and large halal product supply systems in the world to attend the event.

-For more information about the event please contact:
+For more information about the event, please contact:

 Vietnam Trade Office in the Philippines